 If you teach math, you might find a new guide to the common standards useful.
 Released today by the National Council of Teachers of Mathematics, the guide tries to build a bridge between its own math standards, which are widely used in schools across the country, and the math in the common standards.
 The new set, as you know from reading this space, has been adopted by 43 states and the District of Columbia, so lots of school folks are asking for guidance implementing them.
 The NCTM's guide includes both a print version and an online interactive version.
 Other resources ...

 The legislation would pay teachers for each student who achieves a score of 3 or above on AP tests in math and science.

 A new report finds that states are planning changes in key aspects of their K-12 systems to align to the common core standards, but most of those changes are years away.

 A new edition of Huckleberry Finn replaces the "n word" with the word "slave."

-The bill includes a variety of provisions aimed at improving STEM education.
+The America COMPETES Act reauthorization contains a variety of provisions to improve STEM education.

 Students are showering less often after gym class.

 The reading program is attracting renewed attention after winning a $50 million grant under the federal i3 initiative.